Port Isaac's Fisherman's Friends

-Port Isaac's Fisherman's Friends is the third album from the Cornwall-based folk music group Fisherman's Friends.
+Port Isaac's Fisherman's Friends is the fourth album from the Cornwall-based folk music group Fisherman's Friends.
 It was released in the UK on 26 April 2010, on Universal Records.
 It peaked at number 9 on the UK Albums Chart.
-It was the group's first release on a major label, as their first two CDs were self-released.
+It was the group's first release on a major label, as their first three CDs were self-released.

 The band is from Port Isaac, a port town on the Celtic Sea, which greatly influences their music.
 They originally performed to tourists.
 The album contains many popular Cornish sea shanties and folk songs.